alexMyG/AndroPyTool/README.md

 This is a tool for extracting static and dynamic features from Android APKs.
 It combines different well-known Android apps analysis tools such as DroidBox, FlowDroid, Strace, AndroGuard or VirusTotal analysis.
 Provided a source directory containing APK files, AndroPyTool applies all these tools to perform pre-static, static and dynamic analysis and generates files of features in JSON and CSV formats and also allows to save all the data in a MongoDB database.

+To obtain more information you can read the following two papers:

+- Martín, A., Lara-Cabrera, R., & Camacho, D. (2018).
+Android malware detection through hybrid features fusion and ensemble classifiers: the AndroPyTool framework and the OmniDroid dataset.
+Information Fusion.

+- Martín, A., Lara-Cabrera, R., & Camacho, D. (2018).
+A new tool for static and dynamic Android malware analysis.
+In Data Science and Knowledge Engineering for Sensing Decision Support (pp. 509-516).
+World Scientific.

+Please, if you use this tool, cite the above works in your papers.

 ![alt text](https://raw.githubusercontent.com/alexMyG/AndroPyTool/master/AndroPyTool.png)

 ### How to install